 Nonvested share awards and nonvested share unit awards granted by the Company vest from the date of grant in four equal annual installments of 25% per year with a maximum life of ten years.
 Nonvested share awards are delivered to the recipient upon their vesting.
 With respect to nonvested share unit awards, vested shares will be delivered to the recipient on the tenth business day of January following the year in which the recipient's service to the Company is terminated.
-The total fair value of nonvested share awards which vested during the first quarter of fiscal 2013 and 2012 was \$1.6 million and \$0.8 million, respectively.
+The total fair value of nonvested share awards which vested during the 26 weeks ended June 30, 2013 and July 1, 2012 was \$1.8 million and \$0.8 million, respectively.